St. Francis Brooklyn Terriers: Basketball

-Both the men's and women's teams host their home games at The Pope and are members of the Northeast Conference.
-The fiercest rival of the Terriers is LIU; the men's teams have competed since 1928 and the women's teams since 1973.
-Both the men's and women's Terrier teams play in the Battle of Brooklyn tournament against the Sharks, which has been played annually since 1974–75.
-The Terriers also compete against the Wagner Seahawks, and it is referred to as Battle of the Verrazano due to St. Francis College in Brooklyn being separated from Wagner College in Staten Island by the Verrazano-Narrows Bridge.
+Both the men's and women's teams hosted their home games at The Pope and were members of the Northeast Conference.
+The fiercest rival of the Terriers was LIU; the men's teams have competed since 1928 and the women's teams since 1973.
+Both the men's and women's Terrier teams played in the Battle of Brooklyn tournament against the Sharks, which was played annually since 1974–75.
+The Terriers also competed against the Wagner Seahawks, and it was referred to as Battle of the Verrazano due to St. Francis College in Brooklyn being separated from Wagner College in Staten Island by the Verrazano-Narrows Bridge.
 The Battle of the Verrazano dates back to the 1973–74 season.
-The team plays its home games on the Peter Aquilone Court at the Generoso Pope Athletic Complex.
+The team played its home games on the Peter Aquilone Court at the Generoso Pope Athletic Complex.

 Men's

-The St. Francis College's men's basketball program, founded in 1896, is the oldest collegiate program in New York City.
+The St. Francis College's men's basketball program, founded in 1896, was the oldest collegiate program in New York City.
 The Terriers' best finish was the 1955–1956 season, with a 21–4 record that ranked them at 13th nationally in the AP polls.
-Throughout their history the Terriers have played as NCAA Division I independents, in the Metropolitan New York Conference (1946–1963), in the Metropolitan Collegiate Conference (1966–1968) and since 1981 in the NEC.
+Throughout their history the Terriers played as NCAA Division I independents, in the Metropolitan New York Conference (1946–1963), in the Metropolitan Collegiate Conference (1966–1968) and since 1981 in the NEC.
 In that time span, the Terriers were regular season conference champions 6 times and have had 17 different head coaches, the latest of which is Glenn Braica.
 Braica was an assistant under Norm Roberts at St. John's University.
 Glenn Braica replaced Brian Nash who resigned after five seasons, 3 of which his team did not make the postseason.

 The Terriers coach with the most wins is Daniel Lynch who from 1948 to 1969 accumulated a 282–233 record and won 3 regular season conference championships.
 Lynch also led the Terriers to 3 NIT bids, reaching the first-round in 1963, the quarter-finals in 1954 and the semi-finals in 1956.
 Second is Ron Ganulin, who over 14 seasons, from 1991 to 2005, accumulated a 187–206 record along with 2 regular season conference championships.

 Women's

 The women's team kicked off intercollegiate athletics at St. Francis College in 1973.
-Since the 1988–89 season the women's basketball team has been a part of the Northeast Conference.
-The Terriers coach with the most wins is John Thurston who from 2012 to 2018 accumulated a 73–110 record.
+Since the 1988–89 season the women's basketball team was a part of the Northeast Conference.
+The Terriers coach with the most wins was John Thurston who from 2012 to 2018 accumulated a 73–110 record.
 Thurston also was the first coach in program history to win a Northeast Conference tournament Championship and participate in an NCAA tournament.
 Also under Thurston, the 2013–14 squad set the single-season program record with 19 victories.
 In 2018, Linda Cimino was announced as the head coach.
 Previously, Cimino was the head coach at Binghamton.
 In Cimino's first year at the helm, she set the Terrier record for conference wins in a season, 12.